Moringa properties and benefits

 Moringa against cancer

-Leaves of moringa
+Capsules of moringa

 It has been proven in animal studies that the use of this plant inhibits the growth of cancer cells.
 The reason for this activity lies in its immuno-stimulating and antioxidant power.
 Moringa preparations increase the defenses and make the organism more resistant.